CFAES Give Today

 Copyright and Intellectual Property

-OSU Extension and OARDC materials are copyrighted – that gives us the exclusive right to copy, distribute, modify and display or authorize other people to do so.
+OSU Extension and OARDC materials are copyrighted.
+That gives us the exclusive right to copy, distribute, modify, and display or authorize other people to do so.
 The 1978 copyright law did not exclude Extension and research stations from copyright protection even though some funds are from federal sources; the law treats these agencies as non-federal operations.

 Questions?